Index

 This topic area covers statistics and information relating to population projections in Hull including local strategic need and service provision.
 Further information relating to current Population Estimates including Race and Ethnicity are given within Population, and information relating to Housing including household structure is given within Health and Wellbeing Influences.

 Population projections are normally released by the Office for National Statistics every two years, but there is a delay following the 2021 Census.
 ONS ‘back-date’ their recent estimates of the resident population once more accurate Census data becomes available.
-Their revised estimates as well as the mid-year 2022 resident population estimates were published on the 23 November 2023 at local authority level, but have not yet been updated for lower geographies like wards.
+Their revised estimates as well as the mid-year 2022 resident population estimates were published on the 23 November 2023 at local authority level and were published at lower geographies (e.g. wards) on the 25 November 2024.
 These releases have delayed the release of population projections.
-The national population projections were released on the 30 January 2024, but the population projections for local authorities and at other subnational levels are not due to be released until February or March 2025.
+The national population projections based on mid-year 2021 population estimates were released on the 30 January 2024, and more recent population projections based on mid-year 2022 population estimates were released on the 28 January 2025 .
+However, no population projections at local authority level or other subnational geographical levels have been released since the population projections based on mid-year 2018 population estimates.
+Subnational population projections based on mid-year 2022 population estimates are due to be released on the 9 May 2025.

 Headlines